sonatype/docker-nexus-iq-server/README.md

 Server's config.yml.
 See [IQ Server Configuration](https://help.sonatype.com/iqserver/configuring) for more details as to what values are supported.

-Here is an example of how to set the proxy, server and baseUrl sections of the config.yml:
+Here is an example of how to set the server and baseUrl sections of the config.yml:

 ```
   :nexus_iq_server => {